 The services offered by Vision Express are classified as health services.
 Health service providers are permitted to process your special personal data (for example, information relating to your health, medical information, etc) as processing is necessary for the purpose of your eye health care or treatment, or for purposes of preventative or occupational medicine, medical diagnosis and for the assessment of the working capacity of an employee.

-If we wish to process your special personal data for another purpose, we must have a lawful purpose to do so, which may be the following:
+If we wish to process your special personal data for another purpose, we must have a lawful purpose to do so, which may be one of the following:

 (i) by getting your consent to process your personal data;